 A box of notecards or a journal makes a wonderful gift.
 Maybe purchase a gratitude book where she can keep track of moments and people she is grateful for.
 Add to the beauty of the journal by writing on the first page how much you appreciate her.
 Attach a pretty pen and you have a memorable gift.

 Paper Guest Towels

 I never have enough of these, so this is a favorite item I enjoy giving.
-You do not even have to wrap these.
+You do not even need to wrap these.
 Just tie a festive bow and attach your greeting card.